IgniteUI/igniteui-docfx/docfx_project/components/grid.md

 <div class="divider--half"></div>

 ### Dependencies
-The most basic grid that can be run depends on the **IgxGridComponent** only, however in order to use all features available, let's include the adittional dependencies too.
-Some of these are **DataContainer** (responsible for CRUD operations, data records access, data processing etb.), **IDataSate** (filtering, sorting, paging features), sorting and filtering strategies, etc:
+The most basic grid that can be run depends on the **IgxGridComponent** only; however, in order to use all features available, let's include the additional dependencies too.
+Some of these are **DataContainer** (responsible for CRUD operations, data records access, data processing, etc.), **IDataState** (filtering, sorting, paging features), sorting and filtering strategies, etc.:

 ```typescript
 import { IgxColumnComponent } from 'igniteui-js-blocks/grid/column.component';